10XGenomics/HumanColonCancer_VisiumHD/README.md

 ```
 ## MetaData

-The MetaData folder contains files with the associated metadata used in the manuscript.
+The *MetaData* folder contains files with the associated metadata used in the manuscript.

 #### Single Cell
 The `SingleCell_MetaData.csv.gz` contains the following columns:
-1. **Barcode** : cell barcode
+1. **Barcode** : Cell barcode
 2. **Patient** : Patient of origin
 3. **BC** : Probe barcode to identify sample of origin
 4. **QCFilter** : Binary column denoting if a cell was kept or removed during QC